lemontreeran/NewProject/README.md

 - Conversely, nations endowed with surplus credits can choose to make them available for purchase by others

 ## How we built it

-- Backend: Django REST, Swagger
+- Backend: Django REST framework, Swagger, Python
-- Frontend: React, Tailwin
+- Frontend: React, Tailwind, Axios
-- Blockchain: Ganache, Metamask, ether.js
+- Blockchain: Ganache, Ether.js, Metamask wallet